Getting traffic is easy. Improving your conversions, however – not so easy!

 Improving your conversions is the ultimate goal of every PPC ad campaign.
-Little wonder that 85% of search marketing experts will pay more attention to CRO this year.
+It’s little wonder that 85% of search marketing experts will pay more attention to conversion rate optimization (CRO) this year.

-Low-friction conversions are the best approach when running a Facebook ad campaign.
+Low-friction conversions are the best approach, when running a Facebook ad campaign.
 Smart Facebook PPC advertisers don’t come to Facebook to make sales.
-Rather, they offer a high-quality lead magnet to their users in order to get them to subscribe to an email list.
+Instead, they offer a high-quality lead magnet to their users, in order to get them to subscribe to an email list.